Installing GlobalProtect VPN client on Linux

 Downloading and Installing GlobalProtect app for Linux

-2. Download the appropriate file for your Linux OS and package manager.
+2. Find the appropriate files for your Linux OS and package manager.
 For instance, GlobalProtect_rpm if you're using Fedora, GlobalProtect-deb if you're using Ubuntu.
-If you want a graphical interface for GlobalProtect, also download the matching GlobalProtect_UI file.
+If you want a graphical interface for GlobalProtect, also find the matching GlobalProtect_UI file.

 3. Use your package manager to install the app packages.